svlord5/EClub/content/about.md

 ## office
 our_office:
-  subtitle: OUR OFFICES
+  subtitle: OUR BACKBONE
-  title: Made With Love Of Around The </br> World With Many Offices
+  title: Meet the team behind E-Club - VDC
   content: We were freelance designers and developers, constantly finding </br> ourselves deep in vague feedback.
 This made every client and team
   countries:
     - flag: /images/about/flags/au.png